 This picture of a red giant star, knicknamed SBW1, was originally twenty times more massive than our Sun and is now encircled by gas, which is the remains of its outer layers cast off during violent pulsations and winds.
 Floating at the centre of this new Hubble image, which resembles an eye, is the star about to go supernova.https://en.wikipedia.org/wiki/Supernova#/ media/File:A_star_set_to_explode.jpg I believe that knowledge about these stars may have contributed to the phrase, the "eye of God" .

 Credits: NASACredits: NASA

-How did the Dogon people know so much about red giants and supernovas in the 1930s unless the Nummo taught this knowledge to them.
-The Dogon people's entire mythology was centered around red giant stars.Dorey, The Rose: Dogon Star Knowledge p.14
+How did the Dogon people know so much about red giants and supernovas in the 1930s?
+The Dogon people's entire mythology was centered around red giant stars, knowledge which they said was taught to them by the alien Nummo.Dorey, The Rose: Dogon Star Knowledge p.14

 For more information on these things refer to The Rose: Dogon Star Knowledge.